Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Comparisons

 Considering the gaseous distribution shape classifications (summarized in Table~\ref{tab: classifications}), the majority ($56\%$) of cold gas distributions are purely twisted.
 Interestingly, the majority of stellar distributions ($52\%$) presented in \citet{StarMorph} are also purely twisted.
 However, when including twisted-stretched distributions, we find that $64\%$ of cold gas distributions and $100\%$ of stellar distributions show twisting at some point in their radial profiles.
 Therefore, most galaxies tend to show twisting in both the cold gas distributions and the stellar distributions.
 This is not particularly surprising considering that our sample of galaxies is MW-like and shows significant rotation in the disks.
 Furthermore, cold gas is closely coupled to the star-forming regions within the disk.
 However, we do observe some deviation from the stellar distribution in the cold gas distribution morphologies with $16\%$ of distributions being classified as simple and $4\%$ of distributions being classified as purely stretched.
 It should be noted though that $16\%$ of cold gas distributions do not converge with the LSIM algorithm.

-Next, considering a direct, distribution-to-distribution comparison using Table~\ref{tab: classifications} and \citet{StarMorph}, we find that $61.5\%$ of the galaxies are classified as purely stretched in both cold gas and the stellar distributions.
-Interestingly zero galaxies are classified as twisted-stretched in both cold gas and stellar distributions, but $66.7\%$ of twisted-stretched stellar distributions are purely twisted in the cold gas distributions.
-Very few cold gas distributions deviate from the morphology of the stellar distributions completely with $8.3\%$ twisted-stretched stellar distributions being classified as simple in cold gas and $7.7\%$ purely twisted stellar distributions being classified as simple in cold gas distributions.
-The remaining deviation is the non-converged cold gas distributions.
+Next, considering a direct distribution-to-distribution comparison using Table~\ref{tab: classifications} and \citet{StarMorph}, we find that $61.5\%$ of the galaxies are classified as purely stretched in both cold gas and stellar distributions.
+Interestingly, zero galaxies are classified as twisted-stretched in both cold gas and stellar distributions, but $66.7\%$ of twisted-stretched stellar distributions are purely twisted in the cold gas distributions.
+Very few cold gas distributions deviate from the morphology of the stellar distributions completely, with $8.3\%$ twisted-stretched stellar distributions being classified as simple in cold gas and $7.7\%$ purely twisted stellar distributions being classified as simple in cold gas distributions.
+The remaining deviation is the non-convergent cold gas distributions.

 Finally, by examining Table~\ref{tab: median_percentile} and Figure~\ref{fig: median_plot}, there seems to be a correlation between the morphological properties of stellar distributions and cold gas.
 Remarkably, cold gas displays a significantly more prolate morphology than the stellar distribution with median triaxiality parameters of $T=0.619$ and $T=0.270$ respectively.
 While a majority of cold gas resides in the disk (as is apparent from Figure~\ref{fig: density_maps}), there is a significant amount of cold gas that drives the overall morphology to be much more prolate than the disky, oblate stellar distributions.
-This is highly apparent when examining the first row of Figure~\ref{fig: median_plot}.
-While the cold gas traces a similar radial profile to the stellar distribution, the median $T$ of the cold gas is significantly higher than the median of $T$ for the stellar distribution throughout the entirety of the radial profile.
-However, these values do begin to slightly converge to $T \sim 0.4$ at $r \sim 90 \rm kpc$.
-In addition, the decrease in the median value of $T$ from $r=0 \rm kpc$ to $r \sim 15 \rm kpc$ in the cold gas radial profile is almost entirely parallel to the stellar distribution, suggesting the cold gas traces the central bulge of the stars nearly exactly, but with a significantly more prolate morphology.
+This is very apparent when we examine the first row of Figure~\ref{fig: median_plot}.
+Although the cold gas has a radial profile similar to the stellar distribution, the median $T$ of the cold gas is significantly higher than the median $T$ for the stellar distribution throughout the entire radial profile.
+However, these values do begin to slightly align with $T \sim 0.4$ at $r \sim 90 \rm kpc$.
+In addition, the decrease in the median value of $T$ from $r=0 \rm kpc$ to $r \sim 15 \rm kpc$ in the cold gas radial profile is almost entirely parallel to the stellar distribution, suggesting that the cold gas traces the central bulge of the stars nearly exactly, but with a significantly more prolate morphology.